visgl/deck.gl/docs/get-started/getting-started.md

 ## Selectively Install Dependencies

 A family of NPM modules are published as part of the deck.gl framework.
-The following tree shows their scope and dependents:
+The following tree shows their scope and dependencies:

 - `@deck.gl/core` - Core module that handles the WebGL rendering pipeline, data management, and user interaction
   + `@deck.gl/layers` - Primitive layers that are the building blocks of all visualizations